-The Toronto Light Festival is great for families, couples and even group of friends.
-It runs from January 19th to March 4th and is open every day starting at sundown.
+The Toronto Light Festival is great for families, couples and even groups of friends and is free to attend.
+It runs from January 18th to March 3rd and is open every day starting at sundown (weather permitting).
 It also makes for some great Instagram posts, so be sure to use #TOlightfest on your images.

 All photos and video by Arienne Parzei.
 Last updated: January 23, 2018.

 See it.
 Snap it.
 Share it.
 Around every corner, down every street, and in every neighbourhood,

 there’s something that begs to be shared in Toronto.